Senior Business Support Officer

 - a strong commitment to customer service and

-You will need an understanding of the Freedom of Information and the Data Protection Acts and it would be beneficial if you had a working knowledge of applying for exemptions.
-We’d also welcome experience of complaint handling, minute taking and dealing with queries from the public; but, equally, we’re happy to train the right person.
+It would be great if you have experience of diary management, minute taking and dealing with queries from the public; but, equally, we’re happy to train the right person.

 We work as a team, we are both positive and hardworking – when you join us, you’ll apply the same approach.